 No, really.
 You have to continuously do stuff.
 Online marketing is a marathon, not a sprint.
-You likely don’t run a seasonal business, so stop acting like a seasonal business.
+You likely don’t run a seasonal business, so don’t act like a seasonal business.

-Conduct a quick audit of your last 12-months.
+Conduct a quick audit of your last 12 months.
 What do you see?
 What’s not there?
-Have you been diligent and consistent in your efforts the 10-months not including November and December?
+Have you been diligent and consistent in your efforts the 10 months besides November and December?
 Probably not.
 Why not take a little of that holiday magic with you the rest of the year?

 What have you to lose really?
 We think you should:

 - Outline a content calendar for the rest of the year and follow it.
 New Year’s Resolutions aren’t just for eating better or working out.
 It should occur to you to exercise your business acumen starting fresh in this new year.
-You’ve probably heard that putting pen to paper or fingers to keyboard, some how committing your goals/plans to writing already make you 50% more effective in achieving them, so let’s get it done.
-We’ve talked about content marketing calendars before so here’s the link to creating one quick and easy with a fun template to ten.
-Pick one and go with it.
+You’ve probably heard that putting pen to paper or fingers to keyboard – somehow committing your goals/plans to writing – already make you 50% more effective in achieving them, so let’s get it done.
+We’ve talked about how useful content calendars are to content marketing before, so now’s the time to create one quick and easy.
+(Find some ideas and templates curated by Builtvisible.)

 - Delegate content to your staff.
-Of course you should author some of the content but you probably have a business to run or something, so maybe delegate that out.
-You likely have a few (or even many) great employees that are willing to pick up the ball and run with it.
+Of course you should author some of the content, but you probably have a business to run or something, so maybe delegate that out.
+You likely have a few (or even many) great employees who are willing to pick up the ball and run with it.
 You just have to relinquish control.
 Give them the calendar or the ideas and let them go.
-Stop trying to control the universe it’s making you impotent in production.
+Stop trying to control the universe; it’s making you impotent in production.

 - Improve your purchase/signup pages.
 There are any number of things you can under this heading, and any number of stages of your marketing funnel you could optimize.
 Here are a few examples to get you started: